Lion: Man-eating

-Lions do not usually hunt humans but some (usually males) seem to seek them out.
+Lions do not usually hunt humans, but some (usually males) seem to seek them out.
 One well-publicised case is the Tsavo maneaters; in 1898, 28 officially recorded workers building the Uganda Railway were taken by lions over nine months during the construction of a bridge in Kenya.
 The hunter who killed the lions wrote a book detailing the animals' predatory behaviour; they were larger than normal and lacked manes, and one seemed to suffer from tooth decay.
 The infirmity theory, including tooth decay, is not favoured by all researchers; an analysis of teeth and jaws of man-eating lions in museum collections suggests that while tooth decay may explain some incidents, prey depletion in human-dominated areas is a more likely cause of lion predation on humans.
 Sick or injured animals may be more prone to man-eating but the behaviour is not unusual, nor necessarily aberrant.

 Lions' proclivity for man-eating has been systematically examined.
 American and Tanzanian scientists report that man-eating behaviour in rural areas of Tanzania increased greatly from 1990 to 2005.
-At least 563 villagers were attacked and many eaten over this period.
+At least 563 villagers were attacked, and many were eaten over this period.
 The incidents occurred near Selous Game Reserve in Rufiji River and in Lindi Region near the Mozambican border.
-While the expansion of villages into bush country is one concern, the authors argue conservation policy must mitigate the danger because in this case, conservation contributes directly to human deaths.
+While the expansion of villages into bush country is one concern, the authors argue conservation policy must mitigate the danger because, in this case, conservation contributes directly to human deaths.
 Cases in Lindi in which lions seize humans from the centres of substantial villages have been documented.
 Another study of 1,000 people attacked by lions in southern Tanzania between 1988 and 2009 found that the weeks following the full moon, when there was less moonlight, were a strong indicator of increased night-time attacks on people.

-According to Robert R. Frump, Mozambican refugees regularly crossing Kruger National Park, South Africa, at night are attacked and eaten by lions.
+According to Robert R. Frump, Mozambican refugees regularly crossing the Kruger National Park, South Africa, at night are attacked and eaten by lions.
 Frump said thousands may have been killed in the decades after apartheid sealed the park and forced refugees to cross the park at night.